Advice for Those Visiting Friends and Relatives

 Some of the reasons for this increased risk are thought to be:

-- Pre travel advice is not always sought and therefore recommended vaccines are not taken.
+- pre travel advice is not always sought and therefore recommended vaccines are not taken

-- The risk of travel related illness may be under-estimated because of the familiarity of the trip.
+- the risk of travel related illness may be under-estimated because of the familiarity of the trip

-- There is more likelihood of travelling last minute and for longer.
+- there is more likelihood of travelling last minute and for longer

-- There is more likelihood of mixing closely with the local community (so infections such as measles, influenza and meningitis can be spread).
+- there is more likelihood of mixing closely with the local community (so infections such as measles, influenza and meningitis can be spread)

-It is important to take out adequate health insurance to cover medical treatment and for repatriation particularly when visiting areas where access to adequate medical facilities is difficult.
+It is important to take out adequate travel insurance to cover medical treatment and for repatriation particularly when visiting areas where access to adequate medical facilities is difficult.
 If going to an area of potential conflict or unrest advice should be sought from the Foreign and Commonwealth Office.

 In addition, it is important to know how to treat stomach upsets and diarrhoea and when to seek advice.

+Even if you were born and/or grew up in the Country you are visiting, you may still need vaccinations.
 Vaccinations take time.
 Consult your doctor or nurse as soon as possible.
 Late bookings can leave insufficient time for vaccinations to become fully effective.
 Even if you grew up abroad you may now have lost immunity to certain diseases.

 - Tetanus and diphtheria vaccination is important for those likely to sustain injuries (tetanus) or mix closely with the local population (diphtheria).
 For countries where these diseases are still common you should to receive boosters every 10 years and everyone should have completed their normal British childhood schedule.

 - There is an increasing risk from tuberculosis for those visiting many of the high-risk areas and mixing with the local population.
 Remember protection from BCG is only achieved after about 4-6 weeks.
-Boosters are not normally required.
+Boosters are not required.